vishakhadhonde9/Kubernetes/Session-8]  Service.md

 ## 2]  NodePort -
 - NodePort service is a type of Kubernetes service that exposes your application on a static port on every node in your cluster.
+- NodePort service exposes your application outside the cluster using a static port on each Node's IP.
+It’s like opening a specific port on every worker node, which forwards traffic to your Pods.
 - This allows external clients to access your service by sending requests to NodeIP:NodePort.
 - Essentially Kubernetes maps a port on each node to a port inside your container and making it accessible outside the Kubernetes cluster.